sebHollersbacher/3DObjectTracking/M3T/readme.md

 ## Build
 Use [CMake](https://cmake.org/) to build the library from source.
 The following dependencies are required: [Eigen 3](https://eigen.tuxfamily.org/index.php?title=Main_Page), [GLEW](http://glew.sourceforge.net/), [GLFW 3](https://www.glfw.org/), and [OpenCV 4](https://opencv.org/).
 In addition, unit tests are implemented using [gtest](https://github.com/google/googletest), while images from an Azure Kinect or RealSense camera can be streamed using the [K4A](https://github.com/microsoft/Azure-Kinect-Sensor-SDK) and [realsense2](https://github.com/IntelRealSense/librealsense) libraries.
 All three libraries are optional and can be disabled using the *CMake* flags `USE_GTEST`, `USE_AZURE_KINECT`, and `USE_REALSENSE`.
 If [OpenCV 4](https://opencv.org/) is installed with [CUDA](https://developer.nvidia.com/cuda-downloads), feature detectors used in the texture modality are able to utilize the GPU.
 If *CMake* finds [OpenMP](https://www.openmp.org/), the code is compiled using multithreading and vectorization for some functions.
 Finally, the documentation is built if [Doxygen](https://www.doxygen.nl/index.html) with *dot* is detected.
 Note that links to pages or classes that are embedded in this readme only work in the generated documentation.
 After a correct build, it should be possible to successfully execute all tests in `./gtest_run`.
 For maximum performance, ensure that the library is created in `Release` mode, and, for example, use `-DCMAKE_BUILD_TYPE=Release`.

+CMake flag`USE_WEBSOCKET` will make it possible to use the `WebSocketColorCamera` and will require the source of `websocketpp` to be installed in the home folder.

 ## Algorithm